10 sen coin: Collecting

 Copper-nickel coins debuted under Emperor Taishō in 1920 (year 9 of Taishō) as the price of silver bullion had risen too high.
 The most valuable of these coins under Taishō were made during this first year.
 Production amounts increased afterwards for the remainder of Taishō's reign to redeem 10 sen notes, which left plenty of surviving coins for collectors to obtain.
 These amounts in general drop with coins produced from 1927 to 1932 (year 2-7) of the Shōwa era.
 When ten sen coins were switched to nickel, a lot of these may have been redeemed at the bank.
 Coins of this period can still be collected "relatively easily" as enough surviving coins remain.
-An anomaly occurs with coins dated 1929 (year 4) and 1931 (year 6) in terms of value.
-As the number of existing coins in good condition for 1931 outnumbers those from 1929 (year 4), the latter higher mintage date is more valuable.
+An anomaly occurs with coins dated 1929 (year 4), when compared to the much lower mintage 1931 (year 6) date in terms of value.
+As the number of existing coins in good condition for 1931 outnumbers those from 1929 (year 4), the latter date is valued more in higher grades.
 As a caveat, there were a "considerable" amount of contemporary counterfeit coins sold at the time as the value of the metal was low relative to the coin's face value.

 There is nothing "particularly rare" about the nickel series issued from 1933 to 1937 (year 8 to 12) other than proof strikes which are valued in the hundreds of thousands of yen.
 Nickel ten sen coins are usually found in better conditions as the alloy is a stable resistant metal.
 Aluminum bronze coins made from 1938 to 1940 (Year 13 to 15) were released for such a short time that many of them were held on to.
 The aluminum coins that replaced these were produced in even larger amounts in three different varieties.
 Scarce 1943 (year 18) dated coins weighing 1.2 grams are the most valuable among these and carry a premium.
 Post-war inflation made coins produced from 1944 to 1946 (year 19 to 21) essentially worthless which gave the public no incentive to cash them in.
 These coins have low value as an abundance of survivors in all conditions can easily be obtained by collectors.